sakuttomon/CS416-Sound/notebook.md

 # Engineering Notebook - Irvin Lu

-A document containing notes or reflections about the work and progress done throughout the course, organized by each week and the estimated date where such activities or discoveries occured.
+A document containing notes or reflections about the work and progress done throughout the course, organized by each week and the estimated date where such activities occured or finished.

 ## Week 1